hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 * **Value Type:** Boolean.

-The `computed` value within the [diff namespace](#namespace-resource-diff) is `true` if a value is currently unknown in the diff, but is changing.
-This happens when a value depends on a value belonging to a resource that either does not exist yet or is changing state in a way that the new value will not be known until the apply for that resource completes.
+The `computed` value within the [diff namespace](#namespace-resource-diff) is `true` if the resource key in question depends on another value that isn't yet known.
+Typically, that means the value it depends on belongs to a resource that either doesn't exist yet, or is changing state in such a way as to affect the dependent value so that it can't be known until the apply is complete.

--> Keep in mind when using `computed` with complex structures such as maps, lists, and sets, that it's sometimes necessary to test the count attribute for the structure, versus a key within it, depending on whether or not the diff has marked the whole structure as computed.
+-> Keep in mind that when using `computed` with complex structures such as maps, lists, and sets, it's sometimes necessary to test the count attribute for the structure, versus a key within it, depending on whether or not the diff has marked the whole structure as computed.
 This is demonstrated in the example below.
 Count keys are `%` for maps, and `#` for lists and sets.
 If you are having trouble determining the actual type of specific field within a resource,